jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Imentesh.md

 RacialMods:
 Languages: Abyssal, Protean; tongues
 SQ: change shape (greater polymorph)
+SpecialAbilities:
+  Inflict Warpwave (Su): >
-SpecialAbilities: Inflict Warpwave (Su) As a standard action, an imentesh can inflict a warpwave upon any corporeal creature within 100 feet.
+    As a standard action, an imentesh can inflict a warpwave upon any corporeal creature within 100 feet.
 The target can resist the warpwave's effects with a DC 20 Fortitude save.
 If the imentesh wishes, it can use this ability as a swift action, but if it does so, it is affected by the warpwave as well unless it resists the effects with its own Fortitude save.
 See page 213 for a list of possible effects caused by a warpwave.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: